zaynbsn/database-project-titanic/README.md

 ---

-Thanks for your lecture, hope this will make you pass a great time :)
+Thank you for your lecture :)